kenichi-ando/lesser-pay/ARCHITECTURE.md

   Web Push and the badge counter — it has no `fetch` handler, so the page always loads from the network and "always show the latest deploy" still holds.
 - No bundler for the frontend.
-The Worker serves `client/` as-is.
-Adding bundling trades simplicity for marginal performance — avoid until needed.
+TypeScript is compiled with `tsc` into `client/js`, and the Worker serves `client/` as-is.
 - No automated tests.
 The behaviour surface is small enough to verify manually per change. `npx tsc --noEmit` is the only static check; `wrangler deploy` also runs a build that surfaces the same errors.